Olivia Newton-John Addresses Death Rumors in Heartbreaking New Video

-Olivia Newton-John is receiving an outpour of heartfelt messages online after she recently posted a video on Twitter addressing rumors that she was on her deathbed.
+Olivia Newton-John is receiving an outpouring of heartfelt messages online after she recently posted a video on Twitter addressing rumors that she was on her deathbed.

-In it, the 70-year-old Grease actress wished everyone a happy New Year and clarified that "the rumors of my death have been greatly exaggerated."
-Olivia was referring to bogus reports that claim Olivia's body is "shutting down" and that she's "clinging on to life" after being "ravaged by a spreading and incurable cancer."
+In it, the 70-year-old Grease actress wished everyone a happy New Year and, sadly, had to clarify that "the rumors of my death have been greatly exaggerated."
+Olivia was referring to bogus reports that claim her body is "shutting down" and that she's "clinging on to life" after being "ravaged by a spreading and incurable cancer."

 While it's true that Olivia was diagnosed with breast cancer "that metastasized to the sacrum" in 2017, the singer herself says that she's doing well.